-The eBay and other online sources of used and vintage tools are good places to seek for authentic and vintage spares.
+The online marketplace eBay is a great places to find for authentic and vintage spares.
 Especially for older and more valuable models, I recommend to get authentic vintage spares instead of new and shiny modern offerings.
 The collectible value is retained when the tool does not have any new parts.

 Do-It-Yourself with the right Tap and Die set

 Screws and nuts can be also custom made if you have proper tools and skills.
 You need the only appropriate tap-and-die set and the proper diameter metal rod.
 The No.12-20 tap and die set used for tote and knob screws/bolts is maybe the rarest but it can still be found in a couple of specialist online stores.

 A skilled machinist with metalworking lathe can also make bolts with suitable thread and pitch.
 If you have metalworking friends it doesn’t pay anything to ask.